 Investing in the financial markets is no longer just for the wealthy.
 With investment apps like SoFi Active Invest, you can get started with $1 and trade stocks directly from your phone with no commission fees.

 Digital money, or cryptocurrency, is becoming increasingly popular.
-It’s an unregulated and decentralized form of currency that can be used to buy goods or invested in through brokerages.
+It’s an unregulated and decentralized form of currency used to buy goods or invest in through brokerages.
 And while you may have heard of Bitcoin, there are thousands of cryptocurrencies out there.

 You no longer need to sit with an insurance agent to discuss policies, get a quote, or even file a claim.
 You can pull out your smartphone and do all that right now.
 Digital insurance companies are using technology to make shopping for coverage easier.

-Whether it’s car, health, or life insurance, there’s a fintech for that.
-In fact, the website Policygenius helps you compare several different types of insurance types at once online.
+Whether it’s car, health or life insurance there’s a fintech for it.
+The website Policygenius helps you compare several different types of insurance types at once online.
 Just enter some basic info and the site matches you with offers.